mspncp/gosu-wiki/Ruby-Tutorial.md

 end
 ```

 What is an animation?
-A sequence of images - so we'll use Ruby's built in Arrays to store them.
-(For a real game, there is no way around writing some classes that fit the game's individual needs, but we'll get away with this simple solution for now.)
+A sequence of images - so we'll use Ruby's built in `Array` to store them.
+(Feel free to write utility classes for animations in your game.)

 Let's introduce the stars which are the central object of this lesson.
 Stars appear out of nowhere at a random place on the screen and live their animated lives until the player collects them.
 The definition of the Star class is rather simple: